Methodology

 Scope addendum

-What certification is not
+What conformance validation is not

-Certification does not guarantee immunity from enforcement, litigation, or OCR complaint investigation.
+Conformance validation does not guarantee immunity from enforcement, litigation, or OCR complaint investigation.
 It is a documented, independent record of conformance against a named standard — the evidentiary foundation most entities currently lack when required to demonstrate their accessibility posture.

 Phase 04